iamsandeep-sm/iamsandeep-sm/README.md

 ## 👋 About Me

-I'm **Sandeep Singh Mehta**, a software developer and web development enthusiast from **Uttarakhand, India 🇮🇳**, driven by curiosity and a steady commitment to growth.
+I'm a software developer and web development enthusiast from **Uttarakhand, India 🇮🇳**, driven by curiosity and a steady commitment to growth.

 - 🎓 Graduated with a **Bachelor of Computer Applications (BCA)** from **Graphic Era Hill University**
 - 📚 Currently pursuing a **Master of Computer Applications (MCA)** from **Lovely Professional University (LPU)**